rust-ethereum/evm/README.md

-# SputnikVM: Ethereum Classic Virtual Machine
+# SputnikVM: A Blockchain Virtual Machine

 [![Build Status](https://travis-ci.org/ethereumproject/sputnikvm.svg?branch=enhance/run-refactor)](https://travis-ci.org/ethereumproject/sputnikvm)

 ## Project Description

-This is an implementation of Ethereum Virtual Machine that can be integrated into Geth, Parity or other clients or may be be launched as a standalone app for debugging purposes.
+This is an implementation of the Ethereum Virtual Machine, it aims to be an efficient, pluggable virtual machine for different blockchains.
+Change to each blockchain VM's parameters is governed by the [rfc](github.com/ethereumproject/rfc) project.

 ## Problem 1